ViaScientific/vfdocs/docs/ViaFoundry/demo_metadata-geo.md

 12. If you prefer you can use entered files in run submission.
 Select the `Runs` collection and click `Insert` button.
       - Name: Your run name
       - Submission Type: Standard
-      - Server: Viafoundry Server
+      - Server: ViaFoundry Server
-      - Run Environment: Via Run Environment (AWS Batch)
+      - Run Environment: Via Demo Environment (AWS Batch)
-      - Template run id: Enter your previous run id or enter 1 to use our demo run as template.
+      - Template Run ID: Enter your previous run id or enter 1 to use our demo run as template.
       - Inputs: Click `Select File` Button and use checkboxes to select your files.
       - You can change other input values according to your needs.